 - Labeling that reflects the color-codes (do you prefer to use wording different from “like” and “dislike”).

-- Color-coding for each option (to best reflect the brand or product, or whatever is most feasible to digest when analyzing)
+- Color-coding for each option (to best reflect the brand or product, or whatever is most feasible to digest when analyzing).

-- The predefined areas that you wish to focus on
+- The predefined areas that you wish to focus on.

-By using Heat Map and Hot Spot exercises for your surveys, you’ll be able to save time and resources by gathering feedback early in the evaluation process, which would include what your audience likes/dislikes, and where specifically on a design or a product that they like the most.
+By using Heat Map and Hot Spot exercises for your surveys, you’ll be able to save time and resources by gathering feedback early in the evaluation process, which would include what your audience likes/dislikes, and were specifically on a design or a product that they want the most.
 For your respondents, they have the opportunity to break from all of the text and button-selecting that comes with completing surveys and exercise a more hands-on and enjoyable exercise, providing insights that are both genuine and exact.